Koryn Hawthorne: 2020–present: ‘’I AM’’

 On July 24, 2020, Koryn released "Pray", the lead single from her second album, which reached number 1 on Billboard's Gospel Digital Song Sales chart.
 On August 7, the album's second single, "Speak to Me", was released.
 Hawthorne's album, ‘’I AM’’, was released on September 18, 2020.

 For the second year in a row, Koryn Hawthorne was nominated for Billboard Top Gospel Artist category alongside Kirk Franklin, Tasha Cobbs Leonard, Sunday Service Choir and Kanye West.

 Koryn was nominated for the Best Gospel/Inspirational Award on BET’s annual Soul Train Awards 2020, competing against long-time artists Bebe Winans, Kirk Franklin, Marvin Sapp, PJ Morton and The Clark Sisters.

-On February 2021, Hawthorne was nominated for the Best Gospel/Christian Album on NAACP Image Award.
+In February 2021, Hawthorne was nominated for the Best Gospel/Christian Album on NAACP Image Award.
 Koryn was also nominated for the third year in a row for the Billboard Music Awards 2021, in three categories.
 Her single "Speak to Me" was nominated for two categories on the 52nd GMA Dove Awards: Song of the Year and Contemporary Gospel Recorded Song of the Year.

 Influences

-Hawthorne cites a variety of artists as her main influences and inspirations, including Jt, Etta James, Mary J. Blige, Tina Turner, Michael Jackson, Lauryn Hill, Fred Hammond, Mary Mary, Kirk Franklin, among others.
+Hawthorne cites a variety of artists as her main influences and inspirations, including Etta James, Mary J. Blige, Tina Turner, Michael Jackson, Lauryn Hill, Fred Hammond, Mary Mary, Kirk Franklin, among others.